-For the purpose of this policy, personal data refers to information that relates to an identifiable, living individual, including information such as an online identifier, e.g. names (including initials), identification numbers, a username, an IP address or a job description.
+For the purpose of this policy, personal data refers to information that relates to an identified or identifiable, living individual, including, but not limited to,names (including initials), identification numbers, a username, an IP address or a job description.
 The UK GDPR applies to both automated personal data and to manual filing systems, where personal data is accessible according to specific criteria, as well as to chronologically ordered data and pseudonymised data, e.g. key-coded.

-'Sensitive personal data' is referred to in the UK GDPR as 'special categories of personal data', and is defined as:
+Sensitive personal data is referred to in the UK GDPR as 'Special categories of personal data' and can include, but is not limited to:

 - Genetic data.

 - Biometric data.

 - Data concerning health.

 - Data concerning a person's sex life.

 - Data concerning a person's sexual orientation.

-- Personal data which reveals:

 - Racial or ethnic origin.

-- Political opinions.

-- Religious or philosophical beliefs.
+- Political opinions, religious or philosophical beliefs.

 - Trade union membership.

 - Principles.

-'Sensitive personal data' does not include data about criminal allegations, proceedings or convictions.
+'Special categories of personal data' does not include data about criminal allegations, proceedings or convictions.
 In the case of criminal offence data, schools are only able to process this if it is either: